5.20.2008

 After a few months, I was eventually able to finish the "My So-Called Scarf" from the MenWhoKnit KAL.
 This was truly the first knit project I started and I just couldn't stick with it for more than a couple of hours at a time.
 I guess I'm just not monogamous in the project department.
 In any case, I love how it turned out and I wear it all the time.
 I used Manos del Uruguay, colorway "Quail" on size 11 needles.

-Fan Bookmark, I knew it would be the perfect "little something" to give her.
+After I had completed an oil painting of my Grandmother's garden for her, I thought I wanted to give her something knit or crocheted as I knew that she would truly appreciate it.
+When I saw this Fan Bookmark, I knew it would be the perfect "little something" to give her.
 She loved it and the painting (unfortunately, I did not photograph said painting).
 It's a beautiful bookmark and I may make one for myself as well :) This was made from J & P Coats Royale "Cardinal" #10 crochet cotton with size 1.30mm hook.

-Tiramisu blanket.
+I also completed my baby cousin's Tiramisu blanket.
 I made this from Bernat's Softee Baby "Pink" with a size H hook.
 I was fortunate enough to meet new baby cousin on this trip.
 She's so adorable!
 (Again no pictures).
 The poor thing just returned from the hospital and is recovering from a bought with staph, and she's only two months old.
 Luckily, she has a new blanky to keep her warm.

-Koolhaas hat that I FINALLY finished!
+Okay, I seriously love the Koolhaas hat that I FINALLY finished!
 It's made from Berroco Ultra Alpaca, in colorway Leaf, with size 6 and 8 needles.
 I've gotten several complements on it while wearing it out and about.
 Although, my dad did say that it reminded him of a hat that my great-grandmother used to wear.
 I'm going to assume that means that great-grandma was incredibly hip.